 One of the questions I am most often asked is how Madeleine and I met and became business partners.
 Truth be told, it took two life altering events to jolt me off an unhealthy career path and find a new one, with Madeleine there to help pave the way.

-I enrolled at the UBC Faculty of Commerce (now the Sauder School of Business) and in my third year of business school, I was recruited to work for PriceWaterhouseCoopers.
+While in my third year of business school at the UBC Faculty of Commerce (now the Sauder School of Business) I was recruited to work for PriceWaterhouseCoopers.
 In my year of qualification, I made the British Columbia Top Ten Honour Roll of Chartered Accountants (or CPAs as we are now called).
-Work as an auditor provided excellent business training.
-But I quickly realized that public practice was not my long term path; I was eager for new challenges in the corporate world (and frankly didn’t see a lot of female partner role models, none Asian, in the firm).
+Work as an auditor provided excellent business training but was rather uninspiring.
+I quickly realized that public practice was not my long term path and frankly didn’t see a lot of female partner role models, none Asian, in the firm.
 So I left public practice and became the Controller of a publicly traded company.
-But, after 8 years working in accounting, operations and finance, I blindly drove myself to the brink of burnout and my health suffered.
+But, after 8 years working in the corporate world of accounting, operations and finance, I blindly drove myself to the brink of burnout and my health suffered.
 Reeling from two very traumatic events (a late term miscarriage and a 5 month illness caused by encephalitis) I finally woke up and realized it was time to change careers, time to seek work that was more aligned with my values: work that had more meaning and impact.

 It was around that time that I met Madeleine, who was just starting to focus on growing Lunapads.
 The two of us were serendipitously paired up to work on a group project (about girls no less!) for a Vancouver Board of Trade Leadership Program.
 Immediately attracted to each other by our differences, we quickly realized that we shared a common passion for women, the environment and social justice.
 So, I said goodbye to the corporate world and rolled up my sleeves to help Madeleine turn Lunapads into a successful mission based business with customers all over the world.

 With this career change, I also took the time to consciously transform my health and lifestyle.
 I did a ton of research about natural family planning and happily became a mom to 2 amazing boys (highlighted by an amazing home birth experience with my second child).
-With the help of our team, Madeleine and I navigated the fun and sometimes rocky road bringing our children to work, figuring it out day by day.
+With the help of our team, Madeleine and I navigated the fun and sometimes rocky road of being entrepreneurs and new moms, bringing our children to work, figuring it out day by day.

 Since leaving corporate life, I haven’t looked back.
 My experience as a social entrepreneur has given me the (continuous) good fortune to travel, speak, satisfy my curiosity and quench my thirst for learning, all the while enjoying a rewarding family life.